 Sometimes, certain lenses can cause your Canon 70d to struggle with focusing.
 If you have this issue, try putting another lens on your camera and see if the problem persists.

-If the problem is your lens, here are a few things to try:
+If the lens seems to be fine, here are a few things to try instead:

 - First, check that your lens is attached tightly.